-Images from left to right: A: Gilbert Stadium B: Harrell Park Images at top:
+Images from left to right: A: Gilbert Stadium B: Harrell Park

-The New Century New Orleans Master Plan: Parks, Recreation & Open Space -
+Images at top: The New Century New Orleans Master Plan: Parks, Recreation & Open Space -District 4

-Commercial/Design Improvement Corridor

-Metropolitan Transportation Plan.
-The • Completion of all phases of the Earhart issues pertinent to the Gert Town Boulevard project in New Orleans. neighborhood were:

-• Parking problems for residents around Xavier University;

-Roadway Level of Service where there is a need for the Earhart Expressway and Boulevard to be a viable alternative to I-10

-; • Installing left-hand turn lanes from Earhart Boulevard onto Carrollton Avenue:

-• The review and improvement of all railroad crossings in the district; pedestrian/bicycle safety is an issues;

-Road Maintenance with between S. Dupre St. (Near Broad St.) and the Jefferson Parish line:

-• The inclusion of transit and the proposal for a light rail line from the Airport to downtown to include a station at the N. Carrollton/Tulane Avenues intersection its counterpart south of Earhart; (Xavier University) with multi-modal facilities;
+Interstates or Expressways State Highways Major and Minor Arterials Collector and Local Streets Bridges Railroads Bus Routes Inter-Parish Bus Routes Streetcar Line Institutional uses Industrial Uses Parks

+Proposed Improvements

+- Parking problems for residents around Cavier University; - Roadway Level of Service where there is a need for the Earhart Expressway and Boulevard to be a viable alternative to I-10; - Installing left hand turn lanes from Earhart Boulevard onto Carrollton Avenue; - The review and improvement of all railroad crossings in the district; • Its isolation: the commercial uses along identification of the intersection at Washington Avenue that have generated Washington and S. Carrollton where super-blocks that interrupt the street and pedestrian/bicycle safety is an issues; - Maintenance with Road reconstruction of Earhart Boulevard between S. Dupre St. (Near Broad St.) and Boulevard that interrupts the north south the Jefferson Parish line; - The inclusion of transit and the proposal for a light rail line from the Airport to downtown to include a station at the N. facilities;

-• Functional & roadway level of service through the Improvement of signage and promoting the use of Earhart Expressway as an alternative route to Jefferson Parish; and identification of the intersection at This plan identified as major issues for the Washington and S. Carrollton where revitalization of Gert Town three major neighborhood roadblocks:
+through the Improvement of signage and promoting the use of Earhart Expressway as an alternative route to Jefferson Parish; and • Completion of all phases of the Earhart Boulevard project in New Orleans.